hasura/graphql-engine/manual/tutorial/2-hasura-project.rst

 microservices/
 ^^^^^^^^^^^^^^

-This directory contains everything related to the microservices that you create; such as the Kuberenetes configuration, source code etc.
+This directory contains everything related to the microservices that you create; such as the Kubernetes configuration, source code etc.

 For more information regarding each directory, you can look at the README.md present in it.